US Supreme Court delays Texas immigration law

 In Texas’s Super Tuesday races, a litmus test for Trump’s Republican Party

-Opponents have called the legislation, which would give state officials broad powers to arrest, prosecute and order the removal of people who illegally cross the border from Mexico, the most dramatic attempt by a state to police immigration since an Arizona law more than a decade ago.
+Opponents have called the measures, which would give state officials broad powers to arrest, prosecute and order the removal of people who cross the border from Mexico irregularly, the most dramatic attempt by a state to police immigration since an Arizona law more than a decade ago.

 Known as Senate Bill 4, the law had been set to take effect on Saturday under a decision by the conservative-leaning 5th US Circuit Court of Appeals.
 Alito’s order pushes that back to March 13.
 The delay came just hours after the Department of Justice asked the Supreme Court to intervene.